Tummy Tuck (Abdominoplasty) in Atlanta

 - The Core Tummy Tuck – Also known as an augmentation abdominoplasty, this procedure uses a natural silk band to strengthen the fascia connections between core muscles, restoring flatness and strength to the area.
 The band will disappear on its own in about two years.

 - The Fleur-de-Lys Tummy Tuck – This procedure is similar to a standard tummy tuck with the addition of extra skin removal around the waist.
+Contact us today to learn a fleur-de-lys tummy tuck cost in Georgia.

 The recovery from an abdominoplasty takes place in three phases: